Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

-The Asus ROG Phone 3 offers a ton for the money.
+The ASUS ROG Phone 3 offers a ton for the money, especially if you can find one on sale.

-Ultimately, I think the Asus ROG Phone 3 offers a ton for the money.
+Ultimately, the ASUS ROG Phone 3 offered a ton for your 2020 money and is still a good buy today — if you can find it on sale.
 While it doesn’t have common features like water resistance, wireless charging, or a built-in headphone jack, it trades these things for innovative Air Triggers and uncompromising performance.

 If you’re looking for a slim or stylish device, the ROG Phone 3 probably won’t meet your criteria.
-But if you’re looking for the best performance, great cameras, a big battery, and a decent UI, the ROG Phone 3 will serve you fantastically.
+But if you’re looking for great performance, great cameras, a big battery, and a decent UI, the ROG Phone 3 will serve you fantastically if you can find one on sale.
+If not, be sure to check out the ROG Phone 5 instead.